RealWeeks/guerilla-backbone-overview/README.md

 didn't understand.
 I'm going to give you a quick explaination of Backbone so we can be on the same page for the rest of this...
 Bro.

+Backbone is a lightweight library but might as well be an MVC framework.
+Unlike a ravenous pitbull it plays nicely with others.
+This means that you can use other frameworks or libraries (as long as they play nice as well) with Backbone without having to deal with table-flipping bugs.

+Another advantage is that you can use as much or as little backbone as you want.
+Say you only want to deal with views, Backbone is your bro.
+Say you only want basic models, Backbone has your back.
+Controllers, sure Backbone is like Bud Light, down for whatever.

+Backbone is great for fighting the spaghetti monster and keeping your code organized.

+Business logic <-------      (Ah, love this seperation)          ------> UI

+`"But Jason, I'm a sad SOB.
+I gots Pokemone to catch and cheetoz to eats, how hard is this?"`

+As Rihanna once said [CAKE CAKE CAKE](https://www.youtube.com/watch?v=YxE75Otag1M)